-There are a number of outdoor activities that require a permit.
-Check with the info centre prior to engagement of non-traditional, unusual or commercial activities.
 Occasionally, area closures and other restrictions are required to protect Park resources and for visitor safety considerations.
 Closures are enforceable by law.
-These closures will be posted at the trailhead, access points, Park offices and Visitor Centres.
-Info on closures will also be available online.
+These closures will be posted at the trailheads, access points, park offices, and information centres.
+Information on closures is also available on our Important bulletins page.

-Use of gas engines on any waterbody in Jasper is prohibited.
-Electric motors are permitted on Talbot, Maligne, Pyramid and Patricia Lakes only.
+Use of gas motors on any waterbody in Jasper National Park is not allowed.
+Electric motors are allowed on Talbot, Maligne, Pyramid, and Patricia lakes only.
 Any type of inflatable is considered a vessel when it is used for navigating and each occupant/passenger requires a life vest and safety equipment.
 Drinking and boating is illegal, similar to drinking and driving.
-Fishing Regulations Summary
+Fishing regulations summary

 Noise and park enjoyment